syjn99/chronos/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thanks for sending a PR!
 Before submitting:

-1. If this is your first PR, check out our contribution guide here https://docs.prylabs.network/docs/contribute/contribution-guidelines
+1. If this is your first PR, check out our contribution guide.
-   You will then need to sign our Contributor License Agreement (CLA), which will show up as a comment from a bot in this pull request after you open it.
-We cannot review code without a signed CLA.
 2. Please file an associated tracking issue if this pull request is non-trivial and requires context for our team to understand.
 All features and most bug fixes should have an associated issue with a design discussed and decided upon.
 Small bug fixes and documentation improvements don't need issues.